 In addition, senior or special needs dogs may have reduced adoption fees.
 Your new furry friend will also be vaccinated, dewormed, and spayed or neutered before you adopt it.
-The rescue also offers a grace period of four months.
-So, if you feel like the dog is not the right match, you can return it to the rescue and get a full refund.
+The rescue offers a grace (trial) period of four months.
+So, if you feel like the dog is not the right match, you can return it to the rescue for a full refund.

 Miniature Schnauzers and Friends Rescue Details

 - Website: Miniature Schnauzer and Friends Rescue

 - Socials: Miniature Schnauzers and Friends Rescue’s Facebook

 3. Rocket Dog Rescue